-Researchers believe their findings could be traced back to a hormone called vasopressin that regulates hydration, and is released during the day and the night to manage fluid levels in the body.
+Researchers believe their findings could be traced back to a hormone called vasopressin that regulates hydration, and is released during the day and the night to manage fluid levels in the body, the study explains.

-"Vasopressin is released both more quickly and later on in the sleep cycle," says Asher Rosinger, one of the team’s researchers from Pennsylvania State University.
+"Vasopressin is released both more quickly and later on in the sleep cycle," says Asher Rosinger, one of the team’s researchers from Pennsylvania State University, in a news release.
 "So, if you're waking up earlier, you might miss that window in which more of the hormone is released, causing a disruption in the body's hydration."

-Vasopressin is in charge of making sure our bodies don't lose too much water while we're sleeping.
+Vasopressin is in charge of making sure our bodies don't lose too much water while we're sleeping, the release explains.
 Interestingly, the hormone can actually pull water back into the body from our urine.
 But when a person isn’t asleep long enough for the vasopressin to release, it causes a knock-out effect, leaving a person dehydrated.

-The study examined the records of more than 25,000 adults in China and the United States, who were asked about their sleeping habits and had urine samples taken to check for “biomarkers linked to hydration.”
+The study examined the records of more than 25,000 adults in China and the United States, who were asked about their sleeping habits and had urine samples taken to check for “biomarkers linked to hydration,” per the release.
 Vasopressin itself wasn't measured, but indicators of it — like the water content in urine samples — were.